East Los Angeles, California: New name: East Los Angeles

-In 1932 local business leaders gave the name East Los Angeles to Belvedere and adjacent areas (that had been known as Belvedere Gardens, Belvedere Heights, Laguna, etc.) However, in 1937 the Automobile Club of Southern California put up three large signs, "Belvedere Gardens".
+In 1932, local business leaders gave the name East Los Angeles to Belvedere and adjacent areas (that had been known as Belvedere Gardens, Belvedere Heights, Laguna, etc.) However, in 1937 the Automobile Club of Southern California put up three large signs, "Belvedere Gardens".
 This led to the business leaders uprooting the signs, with a "burial ceremony" for the signs with 150 state, county, and city officials attending, and they rechristened the area East Los Angeles.
 Several county buildings were renamed in line with the new appellation.
 At that time the area had 75,000 residents and was "declared to be the largest unincorporated locality in the world."

 East Los Angeles was a significant site during the Chicano Movement, which included the East L.A.
 Walkouts in 1968 and the National Chicano Moratorium, in which Ruben Salazar was killed.

 Multiple campaigns by residents have been made for cityhood for East Los Angeles, such as in 2010.

 Geography

-East L.A. is located immediately east of the Boyle Heights district of Los Angeles, south of the El Sereno district of Los Angeles, north of the city of Commerce, and west of the cities of Monterey Park and Montebello.
+East Los Angeles is located immediately east of the Boyle Heights district of Los Angeles, south of the El Sereno district of Los Angeles, north of the city of Commerce, and west of the cities of Monterey Park and Montebello.

 The unincorporated area known as City Terrace occupies the northern part of the CDP.
 The Census Bureau definition of the area may not precisely correspond to the local understanding of the community.

 Climate

-East L.A. has a very warm hot-summer Mediterranean climate.
+East Los Angeles. has a very warm hot-summer Mediterranean climate.